Hello, K-12 School Library Community!

 “Empowered by Reading: The Benefits of Giving Youth Access to a Wide Variety of Reading Materials” is the new report from Unite Against Book Bans.
 The report provides clear research demonstrating that individuals and communities benefit when young readers have access to a wide variety of materials.

 How are you preparing for a book challenge at your school?
 How are you teaching students their First Amendment rights?
 Other thoughts or questions?
-Share your ideas in the comments below or via our School Library Hotline listserv.
+Share your ideas via our School Library Hotline listserv.